 Secondary Asbestos Exposure

-Secondary asbestos exposure carries the same risk as primary asbestos exposure, including mesothelioma, lung cancer and asbestosis.
 People with primary asbestos exposure tend to be those who worked in environments that were contaminated with asbestos.
-These workers can bring home asbestos fibers on their bodies, clothing and shoes, putting family members – spouses, children and parents – at risk for secondary asbestos exposure.
+But these workers can bring home asbestos fibers on their bodies, clothing and shoes, putting family members – spouses, children and parents – at risk for secondary asbestos exposure.

 For example, washing the clothes of someone whose clothes are contaminated with asbestos can increase the risk of secondary asbestos exposure, which can lead to the development of mesothelioma.